Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Compass Financial Group Investment Strategy

-The firm uses charting methods of analysis to evaluate potential investments.
+The firm uses fundamental and technical methods of analysis to evaluate potential investments.
 Once advisors settle on a proper investment plan, they typically invest using long-term purchases, short-term purchases, trading, margin transactions and option writing.
 Advisors use portfolio diversification to meet short- and long-term client needs, and the firm generally invests in mutual funds, exchange-traded funds (ETFs), individual stocks or bonds and other securities.

 Big Sioux Wealth Management

-Professional designations held by advisors include certified financial planner (CFP) and accredited investment fiduciary (AIF).
-Certain members of the advisory team at Big Sioux are registered as broker-dealers and insurance agents, making the business a fee-based firm.
+The Big Sioux advisory team includes two Certified Financial Planners (CFPs), one of whom also holds the accredited investment fiduciary (AIF) designation.
+However, certain advisors are registered as broker-dealers or insurance agents, making the business a fee-based firm.
 These advisors can sell securities and insurance products to clients for commissions, which is a potential conflict of interest.
 However, the firm is a registered fiduciary, meaning that it is legally obligated to act in the best interests of clients at all times.

-Big Sioux, which does not impose a minimum account size, offers an array of services to clients, including asset management, financial planning and retirement planning.
+Big Sioux, which does not impose a minimum account size.

 Big Sioux Wealth Management Background

-The firm's majority owners, David Johnson, Janet Johnson, Ethan Johnson and Reid Johnson are unregistered.
-They do not provide advisory services.
+The firm's majority owners, David Johnson, Janet Johnson, Ethan Johnson and Reid Johnson are unregistered owners who do not render fianncial advisory services.
 Dustin Padgett serves as president and chief compliance officer and is an advisor at the firm.

 Big Sioux Wealth Management Investment Strategy